Special points on intersections of hypersurfaces: Introduction

 \subsection{Acknowledgments}

-We thank Jesse Wolfson, who was closely involved with the ideas that led to this paper and provided generous feedback on an earlier draft, but who declined to be listed as a coauthor.
-In addition, we are grateful to Alexander Sutherland and Benson Farb for helpful comments.
+We thank Jesse Wolfson, who was closely involved with the ideas that led to this paper and provided thorough feedback on an earlier draft, but who declined to be listed as a coauthor.
+We are also grateful to Alexander Sutherland and Benson Farb for helpful comments.
+We also thank two anonymous reviewers for their generous feedback, which substantially improved the exposition and provided the notational clarity needed to establish Theorem \ref{thm:optimal_obliteration}.
+The author was supported in part by the National Science Foundation Division of Mathematical Sciences, Grant No. DMS-2418943.